Rajib-Ahmed32/Rajib-Ahmed32/README.md

 ##  About Me

-I’m a **Junior MERN Stack Developer** passionate about building scalable and user-friendly full-stack web applications.
+I’m a ** Frontend Developer** passionate about building scalable and user-friendly full-stack web applications.
 I specialize in **MongoDB, Express.js, React.js, and Node.js**, with strong skills in **JavaScript (ES6+), REST APIs, and JWT authentication**.
 Focused on writing **clean, maintainable code** and constantly exploring new technologies to improve my craft.